sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_05_refactor_improve_existing_code.md

 # Refactor and improve existing code sections using GitHub Copilot

-GitHub Copilot can be used to evaluate your entire codebase and suggest changes that improve code quality, reliability, performance, and security.
-In this exercise, you use GitHub Copilot to refactor and improve specified sections of a C# application.
+GitHub Copilot can be used to evaluate your entire codebase and suggest changes that refactor and/or improve your code.
+In this exercise, you use GitHub Copilot to refactor specified sections of a C# application while making improvements to code quality, reliability, performance, and security.

 This exercise should take approximately **15** minutes to complete.